The On-line Craftsmanship Museum—Quick Links

 December 3, 1934—February 12, 2014

-An obituary will be published in the Sunday San Diego Union Tribune at www.obituaries.utsandiego.com.
+An obituary was published in the Sunday San Diego Union Tribune at www.obituaries.utsandiego.com.
 Visitors can leave messages in the guest book.
-A small, private service will be held aboard Joe's boat.
+A small, private service was held aboard Joe's boat.
 In lieu of flowers, a tax deductible donation can be sent to the Joe Martin Foundation for Exceptional Craftsmanship to help continue Joe's support for craftsmen around the world.

 Copyright 2014, The Joe